Mobile application integration

 |Transportation||Transport protocol negotiation between a REST (HTTP) based service that interacts with our Mobile Application and in our use case, with the SFDC system over HTTP and an additional email connection that uses the SMTP protocol.|

 |Orchestration||Composing several underlying components into a single higher order composite service.
 In this use case we are aggregating an update with SFDC with a simple email service and presenting it as a REST-based Mobile Application using a simple Mule integration flow to wire everything together.|

 |Mediation||Mediation will be useful here over time as it becomes necessary to support multiple versions of this service for a wide range of consumers.
 Additionally, it is possible (if required) to provide an additional SOAP interface for this REST-based service by simply adding the mediation components to marshal between SOAP/XML & JSON.|

 |Non-functional consistency||These requirements are by nature generic and include providing a common implementation of security, logging, deployment, management of run-time components, and more.|

 MuleSoft Integration components

-Further than that we've also showed how simple it is using the pre-built connector provided by MuleSoft to integrate between mobile application and Salesforce.
+Further, we also showed how simple it is using the pre-built connector provided by MuleSoft to integrate between a mobile application and Salesforce.
 This is a significant achievement when you consider that one of the primary challenges people have faced with adopting cloud technologies such as SFDC has been integration, but MuleSoft simplifies this process greatly.

 Mobile devices and application have opened up delivery channels to much wider audiences and demographics.
 MuleSoft allows you to respond to the new interaction models required by these devices and easily integrates with your existing systems, in a simple, scalable, reliable manner.